Sitecore/docker-images/README.md

 ## Changelog

 - [Added] Ability to download required packages from dev.sitecore.net, see [How to use](#how-to-use) section for more details.
 Thanks [@Brad-Christie](https://github.com/Brad-Christie) :+1:
+- [Changed] Implicit tags are now automatically included by default when using the `-Tags` parameter so you don't have to explicit define all dependent tags.
+Thanks [@Brad-Christie](https://github.com/Brad-Christie) :+1:
 - [Added] Added Sitecore 9.1.1 XM and XP on 1903.
 Thanks [@jballe](https://github.com/jballe) :+1:
 - [Added] Node support for JSS CM images, the integrated Mode require node on the instance for Server-Side Rendering (SSR). [@bplasmeijer](https://github.com/bplasmeijer)
 - [Changed] Fixed tags for JSS images, was tagged with 10.0.1 instead of 11.0.1 which is the version installed, see [#35](https://github.com/sitecoreops/sitecore-images/issues/35).
 Thanks [@mikkelvalentinsorensen](https://github.com/mikkelvalentinsorensen) :+1: